wjelston/wallaceelston.github.io/Over the Air Updates/Over The Air Update.md

 1. As a User I want to be able to stay secure & ​up-to-date with the latest features, so I can enjoy my product longer with new features throughout the life of the product.
 1. As a User I want to be able to add and remove apps from my product to tailor my product to my specific usage patterns and needs, as my life changes.
 1. As a User I should be able to choose when and which updates I want to apply to my product, based on my current lifestyle.
-1. As a User I should be able to apply full or partial updates at my convenience.
+1. As a User I should be able to apply full or partial updates at my convenience and manage the applications on my product tailoring to my specific interaction patterns and needs, allowing more flexiblity, easier use and simplifying my daily activities.
 1. As a User I should have a recovery mechanism such as Factory Defaults to return my product to a usable condition should an outage occur such as power, internet service provider, or WiFi Network.
 1. As a User I expect the full software update process from start (Time of Initiation) to end (Product is ready to use post software update) to take no more than 10 minutes, as these are my expectation from other devices I currently use.